jsc723/AutoProve/README.md

 # AutoProve
-This is toy, which can automatically make first order logic proof, for limitied situations.
+This is a toy, which can automatically make first order logic proof, for limitied situations.

 ## Usage
 AutoProve.exe <input_file>